 I love you, Dad.
 Now and forevermore.

-If you have lost a loved one, here is a collection of some of my favorite poems that can help you with grieving and loss.
+Here’s a collection of some poems that might help you with grieving and loss.